ferecgithub/BigBurgerProject/README.md

 # BigBurgerProject
-A burger application which you can add order different items with shopping cart implementation.
+A burger application which you can order different items with shopping cart implementation.

 ### Used Technologies and Libraries